-Last week I met with one of my heroes, John Whitehead--veteran of D-Day, former Deputy Secretary of State, former co-head of Goldman Sachs, a leader of civic and cultural communities in
+Last week I met with one of my heroes, John Whitehead--veteran of D-Day, former Deputy Secretary of State, former co-head of Goldman Sachs, a leader of civic and cultural communities in New York, and universally admired for his integrity, wisdom, and grace.
+(See Peggy Noonan's July 2008 Wall Street Journal column.)
+John is a supporter of Common Good, the legal reform nonprofit that I chair, and was also indispensable, when he was Chairman of the Lower Manhattan Development Corporation, in supporting the Tribute in Light memorial which I helped organize.

 Our 75 minute discussion was far-reaching.
 John is worried about the fiscal stability of our country, and thinks there's a real risk that investors may stop buying Treasury bonds.
 He sees a country that lacks the political will to balance the budget because no one is willing to eliminate or adjust outdated and unaffordable programs (see my June 22nd post).
 Subsidies and entitlements pile up over the decades until there's no money left to meet new needs.
 He fears growing deficits will precipitate a crisis.